DaveParillo/cisc187-reader/docs/_sources/list/list.rst.txt

 Every trivial detail needs to be managed, and any program using it would be more likely to leak memory or fail suddenly due to some programming error.

-The :cref:`std::list` class hides all the implementation details and provides a list with many convenient features:
+The :container:`std::list <list>` class hides all the implementation details and provides a list with many convenient features:

 .. code-block:: cpp